 Beginning Panel 23 Round 1/Panel 22 Round 3/Panel 21 Round 5, for persons reporting to be paid "piecework" or "by the job/mile," the response categories "PER HOUR" and "PER TWO WEEK PERIOD" were removed from CAPI.
 As such, values associated with categories that were retained shifted in CAPI.
-For delivery purposes, these categories' values were adjusted to reflect 2017 categories.
 This is one of several variables used in the construction of HRWAG13X.
-These changes are transparent to the user.
-No logical changes were required on these variables; however, the changes could possibly result in small variations in the HRWAG13X variable compared to previous years.
+Updated categorical values were used in the construction of HRWAG13X.